Easy Slow-Roasted Roast Beef

 Turn the oven temperature down to 475F.
 Roast the beef for 10 to 15 minutes depending on size.
 To figure out the roast time, calculate 5 minutes per pound for medium rare and about 6 minutes for medium.

 Now, turn off the oven and let the beef sit in the oven.
 Do not open the door, as the heat will escape.
-Let the meat slowly cook for 2 to 3 hours (1 hour per pound of beef).
+Let the meat slowly cook for 2 1/2 hours.

 Remove from the oven and let the meat rest on a cutting board for 15 minutes before slicing.